mactul/powermake/documentation.md

 You can pass any other parameter that you want in the list `command_line_args`.

+By default, the parent toolchain is used, you can disable this behavior by setting `use_parent_toolchain` to False.
+By default, flags added via the command line with `--add-flags` are propagated to the children makefiles, you can disable this behavior by setting `propagate_cmdline_add_flag` to False.

 This function ensure that if a powermake A depends on powermakes B and C and the powermake B and the powermake C both depends on the powermake D, the powermake D will not be run twice, even if the flag `-r` is provided.
+To disable this behavior, set `skip_already_done` to False.

 > [!WARNING]
 > This function is not thread safe for now.